node-saml/xml-crypto/README.md

         - `prefix` - adds this value as a prefix for the generated signature tags
         - `attrs` - a hash of attributes and values `attrName: value` to add to the signature root node
         - `location` - customize the location of the signature, pass an object with a `reference` key which should contain a XPath expression to a reference node, an `action` key which should contain one of the following values: `append`, `prepend`, `before`, `after`
+        - `existingPrefixes` - A hash of prefixes and namespaces `prefix: namespace` that shouldn't be in the signature because they already exist in the xml
 - `getSignedXml()` - returns the original xml document with the signature in it, **must be called only after `computeSignature`**
 - `getSignatureXml()` - returns just the signature part, **must be called only after `computeSignature`**
 - `getOriginalXmlWithIds()` - returns the original xml with Id attributes added on relevant elements (required for validation), **must be called only after `computeSignature`**